ittia-research/check/README.md

 - [ ] Evaluate MLOps pipeline
   - https://kitops.ml
 - [ ] Evaluate data quality of searching and url fetching.
 Better error handle.
-- [ ] Use multiple sources for factcheck.
+- [ ] Use multiple sources for fact-check.

 ### Stability
 - [ ] Stress test.

 ### Extend
 - [ ] To other types of media: image, audio, video, etc.
-- [ ] Shall we try to anser questions if provided.
+- [ ] Shall we try to answer questions if provided.
 - [ ] Multi-language support.
 - [ ] Add logging and long-term memory.
-- [ ] Intergrate with other factcheck services.
+- [ ] Integrate with other fact-check services.

 ### Calculate
 - [ ] Shall we calculate percentage of true and false in the input?
 Any better calculation than items count?